SANT BANI SCHOOL

 Tuition for the 2023-2024 school year is $10,500 for grades K-8 and for Little Swans who enroll in the five-day program (Little Swans enrolled in preschool for fewer than five full days per-week have lower tuition; details here).

 In addition to the regular school day (8:30am to 3:10pm), the optional extended-day enrichment program, held until 4:30 PM Monday through Thursday, is included in K-8 tuition.

-Bus service is available for K-8 students to school (and back) from a number of local communities; Routes include Concord; New Hampton and Plymouth; Tilton and Gilford; and Franklin and Andover.
+Bus service is available for K-8 students from a number of local communities; Routes include Concord and Tilton, New Hampton and Plymouth; and Franklin and Andover.
 Bussing fees are assessed separately.
-For the 2022-23 school year, round-trip bus service is $900 for one child, and $350 for each additional sibling; morning or afternoon bus service is $525 for one child, and $175 for each additional sibling.
+For the 2023-24 school year, round-trip bus service is $1,000 for one child, and $500 for each additional sibling; morning or afternoon bus service is $600 for one child, and $250 for each additional sibling.

 Nominal fees may also be associated with participation in some clubs, special events and activities.

 Affording a Sant Bani School Education